aelogica/express_templates/README.md

 Helpers defined on the view context which return strings will have this strings inserted as markup in the dob.

-### Note

-When in doubt you may always use the following to insert markup.

-    self << something_returning_markup

-If you find something is not appearing at all or looking strange in your markup, try this.
-For now, it is required for the standard use of yield in the application template when yield is not the last statement in a block.

 ## Background

 The motivation for this gem is simple.
 The bondage of HAML is unnecessary.
 The clutter of Erb is unsightly.